-The accuracy obtained via Lesk and extended Lesk algorithms are reported in Table 1, which are more or less the same as reported in previous works (Banerjee and Pedersen, 2003).
-This shows that SlangNet when integrated with the WordNet allows WordNet based algorithms such as the Lesk to seamlessly run and disambiguate senses.
+The accuracy obtained via Lesk and extended Lesk algorithms are reported in Table 2 and 3, which are more or less the same as reported in previous works (Banerjee and Pedersen, 2003).
+The main point which we intend to highlight here is that refining slang and properly annotating them does improve accuracies when compared to (Swerdfeger, Online), where definitions were directly used from Urban Dictionary.
+We also show that SlangNet when integrated with the WordNet allows WordNet based algorithms such as the Lesk to seamlessly run and disambiguate senses.